 1. How did you become an Oyster representative?

 After university a good friend of mine Mark, who was an Oyster participant in Whistler, told me about how good of an experience it was so I decided to give it a go and that was way back in 2005.
 After my season, I stayed on to get my residency, and subsequently, citizenship and Canadian Passport.
 I used to work for the same company as Jen, our previous rep, and when she decided to move on I spoke to Jon about taking on the role myself.
 Having been through the Oyster process and truly having a life-changing experience, I felt that I had a lot that I could offer our participants.

 2. What does your role involve?

-As far as my role goes- so far it has been picking up the candidates and sorting them out with everything they need to work in Canada such as bank accounts and SIN numbers.
-Also answering any and all questions about the area as well as passing on some tips for what to expect with working in Canada.
-I also have to liaise with the employers to follow up on work ethics of the candidates and make sure there are no problems or issues.
-When the next group arrive I know I will also have to find them employment in suitable and reputable locations that will challenge and keep them motivated for their working holiday.
+On arrival, I meet the group at Calgary airport and help sort them out with everything they need to work in Canada such as bank accounts and SIN numbers.
+I’m also here to answer any and all questions about the area as well as passing on some tips for what to expect with working in Canada.
+During the season I am in regular contact with the employers to make sure our participants have the correct work ethic and that there are no problems or issues with their performance.

 3. What are the highlights of being an Oyster representative?

 I love to meet the new groups and see the wonder in their eyes as they make Canada their new home.
 Our groups are full of dynamic individuals and learning from each other is a great.
 I feel I can give most help during those initial days in Canada.
 I remember what it is like moving to a new country and settling in to life.
 I remember the advice that I was given – some good, some bad – so that helps me to give the right advice to our current and future participants.

 4.Why should people spend a season in the Rockies?